gvwilson/thirdbit/teaching/biblio.md

 *   <a id="orndorff-note-taking">[Orndorff2015]</a> Harold N. Orndorff III: "Collaborative Note-Taking: The Impact of Cloud Computing on Classroom Performance." _International Journal of Teaching and Learning in Higher Education_, 27(3), 2015. _Presents a study showing that collaborative note-taking improves grades and learning outcomes._

+*   <a id="pare-joordens-peer">[Paré2008]</a> D.E.
+Paré and S. Joordens: "Peering Into Large Lectures: Examining Peer and Expert Mark Agreement Using peerScholar, an Online Peer Assessment Tool."  *Journal of Computer Assisted Learning*, August 2008, 10.1111/j.1365-2729.2008.00290.x. _Shows that peer grading by small groups can be as effective as expert grading once accountability features are introduced._

 *   <a id="patitsas-cs-grades">[Patitsas2016]</a> Elizabeth Patitsas, Jesse Berlin, Michelle Craig, and Steve Easterbrook: "Evidence That Computer Science Grades Are Not Bimodal." _Proc.
 2016 ACM Conference on International Computing Education Research_, 2016, 10.1145/2960310.2960312. _Presents a statistical analysis and an experiment which jointly show that grades in computing classes are not bimodal–i.e., there is no geek gene._

 *   <a id="petre-expertise">[Petre2016]</a> Marian Petre, André van der Hoek, and Yen Quach: _[Software Design Decoded: 66 Ways Experts Think](https://www.amazon.com/Software-Design-Decoded-Experts-Think/dp/0262035189/)_ MIT Press, 2016, 978-0262035187. _A short illustrated overview of how expert software developers think._